Elektrobit/elos/src/plugins/scanners/dlt_hv/index.rst

   This is only used to check that the size stated in the buffer header is correct.
   If a size of 0 is given the check is skiped, this is the default if nothing is configured.
   Can be a string encoding the size or a number.
+- ``ScanFrequency``: The Frequency (in hz) with wich the scanner should wake up and check for new log entries.
+  Default is 2277 hz

 Configuration structure